abajwa-hw/security-workshops/Setup-kerberos-IPA.md

 #### Generate keytabs and run Ambari security wizard

-- start Ambari and run the security wizard
+- If not already started, start Ambari and run the security wizard
 ```
-./start_ambari.sh
+service ambari-server start
+service ambari-agent start
 ```

 - In Ambari follow the below steps: